sy2u/IWD-OoO-Processor/mp_ooo/README.md

 quickly as part of the competition.
 You can learn more about this toolflow in [VERILATOR.md](./docs/VERILATOR.md).

-You do not need to handle the DIV-by-0 edgecase - this is usually handled via an exception from the processor, but we don't support those!
+You will need to handle the DIV-0 edgecase - please look at the RV32 ISA spec to understand the expected behavior here.

 **Requirements**
 - Implement your OoO architecture such that it can execute all immediate and register instructions in RV32I [5]
 - Integrate the multiplier IP with your processor to perform all MUL instructions in RV32M [2]
-- Integrate the divider IP with your processor to perform all DIV instructions in RV32M [2]
+- Integrate the divider IP with your processor to perform all DIV/REM instructions in RV32M [2]
 - Modify your `mp_verif` random testbench to test coverage on all the instructions required for this CP [2]
 - Demonstrate that your processor is able to execute instructions out-of-order